munificent/craftinginterpreters/book/closures.md

 <aside name="head">

-It's a singly-linked list.
+It's a singly linked list.
 It's not like we have any other choice than to start at the head and go forward from there.

 </aside>

-There are three ways we can exit the loop:
+There are three reasons we can exit the loop:

 1.  **The local slot we stopped at *is* the slot we're looking for.** We found an existing upvalue capturing the variable, so we reuse that upvalue.